Art Nouveau Daum cameo glass vase decorated with Honesty flowers and leaves

 Art Nouveau Daum Monnaies du Pape cameo glass vase

 A tall Art Nouveau Daum Monnaies du Pape vase (Honesty).
 Very finely acid etched and decorated with Honesty flowers and leaves.
 Subtle colours and a beautiful example.
 Signed in cameo Daum Nancy and with the cross of Lorraine.
-French c 1912-13.
+French c 1911.
 Excellent original condition.
 Approx height 35.2 cm.
 A similar piece is shown as item 345 Daum Collection du muse des Beaux-Arts de Nancy

 In 1878, Jean Daum (1825-1885) bought the Sainte-Catherine glassworks in Nancy.
 He made both of his sons partners in the business – Auguste in 1879 and Antonin in 1887.
 Upon finishing his classical education in Bitche, Metz, and Nancy, Auguste Daum received a law degree from the university in Paris.
 He abandoned his law career in order to manage his father’s factory and, in 1904, he became the president of the Nancy Commercial Court.
 Upon his death in 1909, his brother Antonin took over the family business.
 Antonin was a student in Lunéville and then attended a secondary school in Nancy.
 In 1887, he graduated from the Ecole Centrale de Paris and joined the glass factory to attend to the renovation of forms and decorations.

 Auguste’s management and Antonin’s creative talent gave the business a new economic and artistic dimension, most notably with the creation of an artistic glassmaking section in Nancy in 1891.
 The business developed several new techniques, the vitrification des poudres amongst others.
 In 1899, they patented their décor intercalaire.